F113X/Big-Button-Pico/Hardware/Rev-0.1_Defect/README.md

-# Big Button PCB
+# Big-Button-PCB-v0.1

 **This is revision 0.1 of the PCB, so it is not free of potential errors.
 Please use at your own risk and give me feedback if you find errors.
-Gerber files are also available soon**

 As I use EasyEDA for PCB Design, I do not have official project files for other EDA softwares.